apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Registers.md

 Notice how you access the bit field through the `.raw` property.
 This gives you access to the raw integer value of the field (0 or 1 in this case).

-> Note: The type of `value.raw.interruptEnable` matches the type of `value.storage`—in this case, `UInt32` for our 32-bit register.
+> Note: The type of `value.raw.interruptEnable` matches the type of `value.storage` — in this case, `UInt32` for our 32-bit register.
 This consistency makes it easier to work with the raw values when required.

 For example, you could use the modify operation and the `.raw.interruptEnable` field to easily enable interrupts on the device while preserving all other bits: